 The 5 Most Common Facebook Marketing Mistakes

 As you start executing Facebook marketing campaigns, mistakes can happen easily… but don’t worry!
-I’ve put together a list of the five most common mistakes companies make when doing business on Facebook, and tips on how to use the Meltwater Buzz social media monitoring platform.
-Learning to avoid these mistakes and adopting good Facebook marketing habits will help boost your company’s online presence and foster brand loyalty.
+I’ve put together a list of the five most common Facebook marketing mistakes companies often make – and how to dodge them.
+Learning to avoid these Facebook marketing mistakes will help boost your company’s online presence and foster brand loyalty.

 1. Violation of Facebook Pages Terms

 First things first, don’t let your Facebook Marketing campaign violate Facebook Pages Terms.
 Out of all the Facebook Marketing mistakes you could make, this one runs the risk of your page being taken down altogether.
 You will then have to start building your community again from scratch which is difficult – and embarrassing!